qua3k/qua3k.github.io/README.md

-# pages
+# the pond
-all the source code for personal site
+all the source code for a site

+## planned stuff:
+-